lambdacms/lambdacms/README.md

 To avoid spending too much time on build issues we use and recommend [LTS Haskell](https://github.com/fpco/lts-haskell#readme).

-Currently we develop and test LambdaCms only against the lastest LTS Haskell release.
-As minor releases of LTS Haskell should never contain breaking changes we only provide the major release number, thereby automatically using the most recent minor release in that series.
+Currently we develop and test LambdaCms only against the `1.x` LTS Haskell releases.
+As minor releases of LTS Haskell should never contain breaking changes, you can safely use the latest release of a major LTS version.

-Run the following commands from within your project's root folder, to install the most recent LTS Haskell package set in the `1.x` series.
+Run the following commands from within your project's folder, to install the most recent LTS Haskell package set in the `1.x` series.

 ```bash